 Private yoga sessions are what they sound like.
 You select a yoga teacher you have a connection with to work with you individually.
 Or, if the teacher offers it, semi-privately with others you choose.
 The locations can vary.
-I offer them in people’s homes, their private pools, or at the St. Pete Beach Aquatic Center.
+I offer them online, in private pools, or at the St. Pete Beach Aquatic Center.

 How is private yoga different than a group class?

 First, private yoga involves an intake process.
 Have you ever been to a yoga class where at the beginning of class the teacher asks if anyone has any physical issues that they need to share?
 Does anyone ever say anything?
 Of course not.
 It’s human to not want to share your personal health information in such a public forum.
 Before I work with anyone privately, I ask people to fill out an intake form that lists your health information.
 That way every yoga tool we apply is right for your health needs and contraindications.
 I also ask for your goals and what you want out of working together.
 That way every session moves you closer to your goals, while still respecting your health.
 At that same public yoga class, did the teacher ask if anyone had any requests?
 If they did ask they worked it into the group plan and that’s great.
 But they didn’t say, “Thanks for that request, and the entire class for everyone is going to be designed to fulfill that exact need for you.”
 Private yoga provides those two personal components that can’t get worked into group classes.

 Private yoga is by its nature highly individualized.
 No two sessions are ever the same.
 When you work with me, the first session we go over the intake form and we strategize a plan for what to work on with our time together.
 In that first session, we immediately get to work on your goals.
 As we continue to work together, we apply all of the eight limbs of yoga for you to reach your goals.

 I don’t live near someone I want to work with.
 How does digital private yoga work?